bharatsim/BharatSim/documentation.md

 ## Visualizing model output

 Visualization engine/tool would accept Simulation engine output(csv) and would help users to visualize it by means of creating different charts and graphs.
 The tool allows user to visualize data using Line chart, bar chart and histogram.
-Along with these basic charts, the tool supports GIS data in the geoJson format and can plot heat map and choropleth.
-Further more, user can visualize these heat maps and choropleths across time dimension.
+Along with these basic charts, the tool supports GIS data in the geoJSON format and can plot heat map and choropleth.
+Furthermore, user can visualize these heat maps and choropleths across time dimension.

 More details about visualization engine can be found here: https://github.com/debayanLab/BharatSim-Visualisation